 makes it easier to keep customers happy and turn them into loyal promoters of your brand

 inspires stronger messages and content based on the similarities of each segment

 Although audience segmentation has been a key part of marketers’ gameplans for decades, as more buyers conduct research and make purchase decisions online, it’s become even more pivotal to marketing’s overall success.

 From precisely targeted ad campaigns to personalized web pages, it’s now easier than ever to reach a specific persona, or even individual, online.
 Yet, the competition for buyers’ attention today is fierce, so knowing exactly where to find your prospects and how to approach them is crucial.

-In addition to having the capabilities to reach more niche segments, however, today’s inbound marketing software has helped make audience data more granular.
-Inbound marketers have an abundance of information at their fingertips any time someone visits their site or downloads a piece of content, and they can use that information to help customize their personas’ buying experience, rather than trying to appease all personas at the same time.
-By segmenting your audiences into smaller groups, today’s marketers are better able to:
+Modern inbound marketing software has helped make audience data more granular, so marketers have an abundance of information at their fingertips every time someone visits their site or downloads a piece of content.
+The company that uses that information to customize a persona’s buying experience has the advantage over companies trying to appease all personas simultaneously.

 Modern Audience Segmentation Strategies

 Okay, segmenting your audience into different groups is great.
 But, what approach should you use to get the results you’re looking for?